raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 For a couple of reasons, it's unlikely to be generally useful in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
 That, and it's a great hack!

 So let's try to apply it to JavaScript.
+We'll start with a look at Ruby's `Hash` class.

 ### ruby hashes are not javascript objects

 The Ruby programming language has the notion of a [Hash].
-A Hash is a dictionary-like collection of unique keys and their values.
-Also called associative arrays, they are similar to Arrays, but where an Array uses integers as its index, a Hash allows you to use any object type.
+A `Hash` is a dictionary-like collection of unique keys and their values.
+Also called associative arrays, they are similar to Arrays, but where an Array uses integers as its index, a `Hash` allows you to use any object type.

 [Hash]: https://ruby-doc.org/core-2.5.1/Hash.html